oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-graphviews/ggsa-mt-graphviews.md

-# Configure Graphical Views in your Stream Analytics Pipeline
+# Configure graphical views in the Stream Analytics pipeline

 ## Introduction

-This lab walks you through steps to configure Graphical Views in a Stream Analytics pipeline, to visualize traffic conditions in a marked geograhical location.
+This lab walks you through steps to configure graphical views in a Stream Analytics pipeline, to visualize traffic conditions in a marked geograhical location.

 *Estimated Time*: 15 minutes